cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 - useState is a Hook that allows us to have state variables in functional components
 - we  pass the initial state to this function and it returns a variable with the current state value (not necessarily the initial state) and another function to update this value

+When we use this.setState in React, it schedules an update to the component's state and re-renders the component.
+The update is executed asynchronously, meaning that multiple calls to setState in the same cycle are merged into a single update.

+Once setState is called, React will compare the current state with the new state and perform a shallow merge of the two states.
+The component's render method is then called, which generates a virtual DOM representation of the updated component.
+React then uses a diffing algorithm to determine the minimum number of DOM operations required to update the actual DOM to match the virtual DOM.
+This allows React to efficiently update the component's view in the browser.

 ## 17. What is the useEffect hook
 - The useEffect Hook allows us to perform side effects in our components.
 - useEffect is triggered after a render.